 ‘I love Bow and Hackney Wick’ she explains.
 ‘Being near where grime originated inspires me, and the creative community in Hackney Wick and Fish Island gives me constant enthusiasm to continue creating.
 I love the warehouse-oriented atmosphere.’

 After learning to play the violin aged seven, and loving grime throughout her teens, Cracknell saw the opportunity to combine her two loves.
 ‘Coming up with my name was easy – it was just merging my two things together.’

 String instruments are an important part of a grime track, and Cracknell is among the best.
 She has appeared in videos with Lethal Bizzle, Lady Leshurr, JME, P Money, Asher D, Novelist, Jammz, and many more.
-She has performed around the world at festivals such as Glastonbury, Boomtown, and at venues including the Royal Albert Hall, Roundhouse Camden, and the Hammersmith Apollo.
+She has performed at festivals such as Glastonbury and Boomtown, and at venues including the Royal Albert Hall, Roundhouse Camden, and the Hammersmith Apollo.

 Cracknell has had a love for grime from a young age, ‘There was just something about raving to grime that really I really connected with.
 It’s free in a way most music isn’t.’